-Librarians and other information workers respect personal privacy, and the protection of personal data, necessarily shared between individuals and institutions.
+Librarians and other information workers respect the personal privacy of everyone, except where it is in the public interest that misconduct, corruption and crime be exposed.
+Furthermore they respect the protection of personal data, necessarily shared between individuals and institutions.